example42/example42.github.io/_drafts/2020-02-xx-controlrepo-workflows.md

 But using multiple branches makes it harder to deploy single changes independently.
 What will happen upon merge if you have two changes within development branch and only the second one may be deploed to the next branch?

-One must reconsider on how you see GIT repositories: Instead of just seeing one single code base within a GIT repository you should see several loosly coupled streams of code placed into branches on a single GIT repository.
+One must reconsider on how you look at your branches within your GIT repositorie: *Instead of just seeing one single code base within a GIT repository you should see several loosly coupled streams of code placed into branches on a single GIT repository*.

 Each of these code stream branches can be developed and improved indepdendently and all development must be done in a stream feature/change branch.
-Within the change ticket you follow work and deployment be placing them into subtasks for each stream branch.
+All workflows must be tracked within a ticket.
+Within this change ticket you follow work and deployment be placing them into subtasks for each stream branch.

     dev         dev